Volunteer Work In Vietnam: A Comprehensive Guidebook

-Being a volunteer for this project, you’ll be working in different daycare centers in Hanoi, including the Friendship Village, that was set up in 1992 by George Mizo, to take care of the children affected by “Agent Orange”.
-It’ll be somewhat challenging to look after kids who are suffering from various disabilities like autism, cerebral-palsy, down-syndrome, physical deformity, and severe mental disability.
+Being a volunteer for this project, you’ll be working in different daycare centers in Hanoi, including the Friendship Village, which was set up in 1992 by George Mizo, to take care of the children affected by “Agent Orange”.
+It’ll be somewhat challenging to look after kids who are suffering from various disabilities like autism, cerebral palsy, Down syndrome, physical deformity, and severe mental disability.
 But nonetheless, it’ll be a satisfying journey and teach you a lot about life.

-Other than the Friendship Village, you might also get placed at the Khanh Tam Center that’s run by an NGO, Xuan Dinh Kindergarten, and other places.
+Other than the Friendship Village, you might also get placed at the Khanh Tam Center which is run by an NGO, Xuan Dinh Kindergarten, and other places.
 No matter where you get to work in Hanoi, your experience will be worth sharing.
-Your small step and actions of love can make incredible changes in the lives of these little ones.
+Your small steps and actions of love can make incredible changes in the lives of these little ones.

-As a volunteer teacher, you’ll be working in underprivileged schools, shelter homes or community learning centers in and around Ho Chi Minh City.
-You can either teach at primary schools, mostly engaging the kids in learning based activities as well as extracurricular activities like music, drawing, crafts etc. You might also teach students of the higher standards, helping them with their English language skills, vocabulary, and Maths lessons.
+As a volunteer teacher, you’ll be working in underprivileged schools, shelter homes, or community learning centers in and around Ho Chi Minh City.
+You can teach at primary schools, mostly engaging the kids in learning-based activities as well as extracurricular activities like music, drawing, crafts, etc. You might also teach students of the higher standards, helping them with their English language skills, vocabulary, and Maths lessons.

 Since these education centers have inadequate teachers and most of them aren’t sufficiently equipped to handle the classes, you can assist them in planning their daily schedule.
 You can also lend a hand of help to sort the managerial work.